shaunxcode/php-trampoline/README.markdown

 A trampoline is a useful device which allows you to utilize the elegance of tail recursion in php w/o converting it to a while loop yourself.
-The only added overhead is having to wrap your tail call w/ Trampoline::Bounce(function() use([any vars you need to close over]) { return tailCallHereFunc($arg1, $arg2); }
+The only added syntactic overhead is having to wrap your tail call w/
+    Trampoline::Bounce(function() use(&$arg1, &$arg2) { return tailCallHereFunc($arg1, $arg2); })

 For further info check out [http://commonphp.blogspot.com/2010/12/revision-to-php-tco-trampoline.html](http://commonphp.blogspot.com/2010/12/revision-to-php-tco-trampoline.html)